AlesRuzickaEu/hyperapp/README.md

 }
 ```

-Because Hyperapp performs a shallow merge when updating your state, the top-level state must be a plain JavaScript object, other than this, you can use any type, including arrays, ES6 [Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), [Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set), [Immutable.js](https://facebook.github.io/immutable-js/) structures, etc.
+Because Superapp performs a shallow merge when updating your state, the top-level state must be a plain JavaScript object, other than this, you can use any type, including arrays, ES6 [Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), [Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set), [Immutable.js](https://facebook.github.io/immutable-js/) structures, etc.

 #### Local State

-Hyperapp does not have the concept of local state.
+Superapp does not have the concept of local state.
 Instead, components are pure functions that return a virtual DOM representation of the global state.

 ### Actions